NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Shared Dream.md

 **Prerequisites** Sleepwalker Dedication
 * * *
 You've learned to create a shared dreamscape to communicate with others.
-You can cast [[Dream Council|Dream Council]] as an innate occult spell.
+You can cast [[Spells/Dream Council|Dream Council]] as an innate occult spell.

 *Source: Pathfinder Dark Archive*
 *OGL*